B.J. Nikkel: 2012 legislative session

 During the 2012 Legislation Session, Nikkel supported SB12-02, a civil unions measure, and voted with her Democratic colleagues to allow the passage of the bill out of Judiciary Committee, thereby allowing the bill to be heard by the legislature.
 While supporting civil unions, she acknowledged the importance of protecting the Colorado Constitutional Amendment defining marriage as between one man and one woman.
-She was honored for her vote by the Allied Jewish Federation of Colorado.

 Nikkel's attempt to put Department of Higher Education information online failed, along with roughly 30 other measures, when a partisan impasse arose regarding the civil unions bill and the Republican Speaker, Frank McNulty, allowed all pending legislation to die so as to prevent debate on the bill.
 The delay triggered a special legislative session.
 In the special session of the General Assembly, Speaker McNulty sent the civil unions bill to the conservative State, Veterans and Military Affairs Committee which functioned as a "kill committee," permanently avoiding a vote by the House.
 Most remaining measures followed normal procedures.

 During the 2012 session, Nikkel worked work to help protect Colorado youth and stop the over-criminalization of them in the state.
 Nikkel's Direct File Reform bill HB12-1271 was passed in 2012.
 It was fought by the Colorado District Attorney's Council and the Attorney General but Nikkel passed it with broad bi-partisan support and the bill was signed into law.
 It reversed legislation exacted in 1993 which gave district attorneys sole power and discretion to charge youth as adults.
 Nikkel's bill took away that sole discretion and instead required that youth get a hearing so that "judicial review" and "due process" occurred.

 She helped enact SB12-046, the Discipline in Public Schools bill to get rid of "zero tolerance" policies in Colorado schools that were giving youth criminal records for minor problems.
 The bill was also killed during the civil unions "impasse" in the 2012 session but was resurrected and combined into the 2012 School Finance Act which was passed during the subsequent 2012 Special Session that Governor Hickenlooper called for to deal with important legislation that was killed.